sandbox/sandbox.github.com/_posts/2015-09-04-making-a-nba-shot-chart-with-vega.md

 * The distance and location histograms
 * The field goal percentage and points per attempt indicators

-In particular, the shot scatterplot is made by stating each shot should be drawn as a circle that is positioned based on the `LOC_X` and `LOC_Y` table fields.
+The shot scatterplot is made by stating each shot should be drawn as a circle that is positioned based on the `LOC_X` and `LOC_Y` table fields.
 This is done in vega like:

 {% highlight javascript %}
 {